Modernizing Emergency Shutdown Systems: 7 steps to approval

 Short of failures that lead to unexpected downtime, the need to upgrade any safety system is often highly scrutinized and questioned.
 Searching for economic benefits to justify a safety system upgrade or replacement has been a major issue for most enterprises since the first generation of safety systems needed to be replaced with the next.
 Many operational managers become frustrated with their plant’s lack of investment in safety, leaving the facility to run on outdated safety systems that present a risk to the business.
 Whether you work in operations, maintenance, support, or corporate engineering, some of these excuses may sound familiar:

-• “Everything is working with the SIS.
+• “Everything is working with the safety instrumented system.
 The systems are reliable.
 Why should we touch them?”

 • “The plant has never experienced an unexpected outage caused by the safety system failure, so why change anything?”